pazlabgit/rumen_var_2020/README.md

-##Introduction
+## Introduction

 :computer: :bar_chart:
 Analysis to recreate the results in the manuscript **""** by Paz et al. 2020.
-Analysis is presented as several R Markdown files.

-##Running details
+## Running details
-R Markdown files were ran on a Macintosh using the macOS High Sierra v10.13.6 operating system with 8 GB RAM.
+Analysis is presented as several R Markdown files that were ran on a Macintosh using the macOS High Sierra v10.13.6 operating system with 8 GB RAM.
 Other operating systems should work with successful cloning of the environment (see **Create environment**)

-##Steps
+## Steps

 Follow the instructions below to setup the same environment used to analyze the data and render the R Markdown files.
 Adhere to the delineated order as succeeding R Markdown files depend on previous results.